 This Louisiana slang term refers to an old-fashioned, Louisiana-style French toast.

-It’s made with stale bread that’s fried in butter and covered in a delicious combination of syrup, powdered sugar, and Louisiana spices.
+It’s made with stale bread fried in butter and covered in a delicious combination of syrup, powdered sugar, and Louisiana spices.

 Pain Perdu is a popular Louisiana breakfast treat, often served with homemade fruit syrup or Louisiana cane syrup.